jump-dev/Cbc.jl/README.md

 ## Installation

-The package is registered in `METADATA.jl` and so can be installed with `Pkg.add`.
+The package can be installed with `Pkg.add`.

 ```
 julia> import Pkg; Pkg.add("Cbc")